Timor-Leste's Ramos-Horta makes pitch for stability ahead of election

-DILI (REUTERS) - The front runner in Timor-Leste's presidential election, independence figure and Nobel laureate Jose Ramos-Horta, has said he hopes to restore political stability to Asia's youngest democracy, as the nation prepares to head to the polls.
+DILI • The front runner in Timor-Leste's presidential election, independence figure and Nobel Peace laureate Jose Ramos-Horta, has said he hopes to restore political stability to Asia's youngest democracy, as the nation prepares to head to the polls.

-Timor-Leste will hold its fifth presidential election on Saturday (March 19) since gaining independence, after a campaign also focused on economic security and jobs.
+Timor-Leste will hold its fifth presidential election today since gaining independence, after a campaign focused on economic security and jobs.

 In a streamed address to the Foreign Policy Community of Indonesia late on Thursday, the 72-year-old former prime minister and president said he felt compelled to run to safeguard the constitutional integrity of Timor-Leste.